Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: The Space Z of Stable Curves

-\begin{definition} [{\bf Stable maps and stable curves}] The tuple is called of class $(m,\delta)$, where $m\geq 3$ and $\delta>0$, if it has the following properties, \begin{itemize} \item[$\bullet$] The underlying topological space, obtained by identifying the two points in every nodal pair, is connected. \item[$\bullet$] The map $u$ is of class $(m,\delta)$ around the nodal points in $|D|$ and of class $m$ around all other points.
-(For certain applications it is useful to require the map $u$ around the marked points in $M$ to be of class $(m,\delta)$ as well; the minor modifications are left to the reader.) \item[$\bullet$] $u(x)=u(y)$ at every nodal pair $\{x,y\}\in D$. \item[$\bullet$] {\bf Stability condition:}\, if a domain component $C$ of $S$ has genus $g (C)$ and $\sharp \Sigma_C$ special points, and satisfies $2\cdot g(C) +\sharp \Sigma_C\leq 2$, then
+\begin{definition} [{\bf Stable maps and stable curves}] The tuple is called a {\bf stable map} (of class $(m,\delta)$, where $m\geq 3$ and {$\delta\geq 0$}), if it has the following properties, \begin{itemize} \item[$\bullet$] The underlying topological space, obtained by identifying the two points in every nodal pair, is connected. \item[$\bullet$] The map $u$ is of class $(m,\delta)$ around the nodal points in $|D|$ and of class $m$ around all other points.
+(For certain applications it is useful to require the map $u$ around the marked points in $M$ to be of class $(m,\delta)$ as well; the minor modifications are left to the reader.) \item[$\bullet$] $u(x)=u(y)$ at every nodal pair $\{x,y\}\in D$. \item[$\bullet$] {$\int_C u^\ast\omega\geq 0$ for every component $C$ of $S$.} \item[$\bullet$] {\bf Stability condition:} \, if a domain component $C$ of $S$ has genus $g (C)$ and $\sharp \Sigma_C$ special points, and satisfies $2\cdot g(C) +\sharp \Sigma_C\leq 2$, {i.e., $C$ is not stable} , then